donders-research-data-management/rdm-wiki/hpc-wiki/en/linux/bash/exercise.md

 This will test if *both* conditions evaluate to true, and then run the command iff both are true.
 You could also create a comparison using logical or with _||_

+As a result, if the run time is less than 9 hours and greater than 0 hours, we will print the log and the run time to the screen.
+Good work!

 Note: For an even better solution, you can use what are called _unary operators_ These are detailed among the [agonies]( http://tldp.org/LDP/Bash-Beginners-Guide/html/sect_07_01.html) of this fairly exhasutive treatment.
 They test if variables are empty strings, if files exist, etc. Note that this guide uses the \[ \] form of _test_, but you can use everything described there with the \[\[ \]\] form as well.

 ### Debriefing

 This concludes the BASH scripting introduction exercise.
-Tred confidently forth into new uncharted errors.
+Tread confidently forth into new uncharted errors.

-If the run time is less than 9 hours, we will print the log and the run time to the screen.